nammn/k8s-demo-controller/README.md

 }
 ```
 and each `Event` from K8 will be handled by a pluggable backend.
+Currently the Backend is decided by the Environment variable `BACKENDHANDLERTYPE`
 The usual case is that the `Event` struct will be marshalled into a JSON and send to the corresponding API.

 ### Running as standalone binary